never-inc/flutter_background_task/README.md

 Enable developers to continue processing even when the application transitions to the background, we have created a package that allows processing to continue using location updates.This package was created with reference to [background_location](https://pub.dev/packages/background_location).

+Can be used when you want to run the program periodically in the background.

+- Monitor and notify the distance walked and steps.
+- Notification of destination arrival.

 ## Usage

 ```dart